arbor-sim/arbor/example/generators/readme.md

 A miniapp that demonstrates how to describe event generators in a `arb::recipe`.

 This miniapp uses a simple model of a single cell, with one compartment corresponding to the soma.
 The soma has one synapse, to which two event generators, one inhibitory and one excitatory, are attached.

+The following topics are covered:
+* How to describe a simple single cell model with a `recipe`.
+* How to connect Poisson event generators to a synapse in a `recipe`.
+* How to sample the voltage on the soma of a cell.

 ## The Recipe